Connect with us

 Central to quantum computing is the quantum bit, or qubit.
 Unlike classical bits, which can only be in states of 0 or 1, a qubit can be in any state that is some combination of 0 and 1.
 This state of neither just 1 or just 0 is known as a quantum superposition.
 With every additional qubit, the number of states that can be represented by the qubits doubles.

 This property is often mistaken for the source of the power of quantum computing.
-Instead, it down to an intricate interplay of superposition, interference and entanglement.
+Instead, it comes down to an intricate interplay of superposition, interference and entanglement.

-Interference involves manipulating qubits so that their states combine constructively during computations to amplify correct and destructively to suppress the wrong answers.
+Interference involves manipulating qubits so that their states combine constructively during computations to amplify correct solutions and destructively to suppress the wrong answers.
 Constructive interference is what happens when the peaks of two waves – like sound waves or ocean waves – combine to create a higher peak.
 Destructive interference is what happens when a wave peak and a wave trough combine and cancel each other out.
 Quantum algorithms, which are few and difficult to devise, set up a sequence of interference patterns that yield the correct answer to a problem.

 Entanglement establishes a uniquely quantum correlation between qubits: The state of one cannot be described independently of the others, no matter how far apart the qubits are.
 This is what Albert Einstein famously dismissed as “spooky action at a distance.”
 Entanglement’s collective behavior, orchestrated through a quantum computer, enables computational speed-ups that are beyond the reach of classical computers.